SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 Putting it all together in a content calendar

-Once you’ve decided which keywords you want to create content for, you can put together a calendar with what to write, when.
-This can be a simple Google spreadsheet or part of your project management tool, like a Trello board.
+Once you’ve decided which keywords you want to create content for, you can put together a calendar with what to write and when.
+This can be a simple Google spreadsheet or part of your project management tool like a Trello board.

 There are three main ways to decide which posts you’ll tackle first:

-1. Purely keeping in mind SEO purposes.
-In this case, you’ll want to focus on the keywords with the best combination of high search volume and low competitiveness, first.
+- Purely keeping in mind SEO purposes.
+In this case, you’ll want to focus on the keywords with the best combination of high search volume and low competitiveness first.

-3. Based on your resources.
-Perhaps there are articles you can easily write yourself, whereas others you’ll want to outsource, or maybe you already have material for some articles which would make them quick to write.
+- Based on your resources.
+Perhaps there are articles you can easily write yourself, whereas you might want to outsource others.
+Or maybe you already have material for some articles which would make them quicker to write.

-Whichever way you decide to go, it’s key that you’re honest about how much time you’ll be able to spend on your content calendar.
-It’s better to do just one article per month than to feel overwhelmed because you had planned to publish once per week and you now have a backlog of 10 posts, just a few months after having launched your blog.
+Whichever way you decide to go, it’s key that you’re honest about how much time you’ll be able to spend creating content.
+It’s better to publish just one piece of high-quality content per month than to feel overwhelmed because you had planned to publish once per week and you now have a backlog of 10 blog post ideas in your pipeline waiting for your attention.

 2. Write or outsource optimized content